VIC.GOV.AU | Policy and Advisory Library

 Election and referendum periods

-In the lead up to a state or federal election or by-election (including during a caretaker period) or in the lead up to a referendum, there may be an increase in the number of school visit requests from MPs and candidates.
+In the lead up to a state or federal election or by-election (including during a caretaker period) or in the lead up to a referendum, there may be an increase in the number of school visit requests or correspondence from MPs and candidates.

 At all times – that is, regardless of whether it is the caretaker period – public sector employees (including school employees and members of the teaching service) must maintain their impartiality and integrity, particularly with regard to party political activities, and they must not use their position, access to information, or school facilities to advocate (or be perceived to advocate) for or against the current government, a particular political party, and a candidate or political issue in relation to an election or referendum campaign.